adbd-upc/Bayes-Zipf-Polylog/README.md

-# Bayesian statistics with the Zipf - Polylog distribution
+# Bayesian statistics with the Zipf-Polylog distribution

 ![](img/bayes-poly.png)